Antique Wooden Corbel | Grotesque Crowned Face Carving | European 19th Century

 Condition

 Excellent antique condition with minor surface wear consistent with age.
-The carving remains crisp and the patina well-developed, adding depth and historical character.
+The carving remains well-defined and the patina richly developed, enhancing its historical character.

 Height: 13.75 in